-I’m all for the slow and steady approach to change.
-It took me years to completely declutter our home, become debt-free, retool my calendar and get my life back.
-Each change took longer than I thought it would but once it was complete, I knew it happened at just the right pace.
+I’m all for the slow and steady approach to change and simplifying.
+It took me years to completely declutter our home, donate our stuff, empty our closets and drawers, become debt-free, resist filling our calendars and over scheduling myself each week.
+Each change took longer than I thought and there always seemed to be more piles of paper and clutter to sort through.
+Once it was complete though, I knew it happened at just the right pace.

-Interspersed in all the slow and steady were little bursts of fast and furious.
-These little bursts helped me maintain motivation to stick with my tiny shifts that were contributing to years of massive change in my life.
+Even though my usual pace when it came to decluttering and simplifying was slow, I did add in a few simplicity experiments and a decluttering challenge here and there.
+Interspersed in all the slow and steady were little bursts of fast and furious action.
+While it was the exception, these little bursts helped me maintain motivation to stick with my tiny shifts that were contributing to years of massive change in all categories of my life.

 My little bursts of fast and furious …